 Tina and Jane hike up a green mountain--gowned and blowdried--to meet the young fliers, their tutors.
 Find them in the air, unreachable--demonstrating levitation, but not descending to really teach!
 Do the boys fear hands-on instruction will turn TOO hands-on, will degrade their mystic purity?

-Oooh, sex cooties!
+Oooh, they'll get sex cooties!

 Jane just leans on a crag, waiting for the guys to get over their snit fit and come down to earth.